mbal3x/GigaBerlin-Token/README.md

 //make sure this function name matches the contract name above.
 So if you're token is called TutorialToken, make sure the //contract name above is also TutorialToken instead of ERC20Token

-    function ERC20Token(
+    function PIRATE(
         ) {
-        balances[msg.sender] = NUMBER_OF_TOKENS_HERE;               // Give the creator all initial tokens (100000 for example)
+        balances[msg.sender] = 100000;               // Give the creator all initial tokens (100000 for example)
-        totalSupply = NUMBER_OF_TOKENS_HERE;                        // Update total supply (100000 for example)
+        totalSupply = 2100000;                        // Update total supply (100000 for example)
-        name = "NAME OF YOUR TOKEN HERE";                                   // Set the name for display purposes decimals = 0;                            // Amount of decimals for display purposes symbol = "SYM";                               // Set the symbol for display purposes }
+        name = "PIRATE";                                   // Set the name for display purposes decimals = 8;                            // Amount of decimals for display purposes symbol = "PIR";                               // Set the symbol for display purposes }

     /* Approves and then calls the receiving contract */